What is the Heath Big Local?

 - At least 51% of members must be individuals who normally live within The Heath Big Local’s boundaries.

 To comply with these requirements, the Steering Group nominated a list of people, and elections took place at the launch event.
-The Partnership currently comprises the following:
+The Partnership currently hold an Annual General Meeting to elect the officers.

 Chair: Mary Dodgson